 Wild salmon are pure magic

 They’re in our dreams, our stories and our freezers.
 In a diverse region marked by competing agendas, wild salmon are a thread of shared experience that runs through all of our communities.
-They are also a major economic driver for the region, supporting hundreds of healthy well- paying jobs, generating more than $110 million annually into local economies for more than 60,000 people.
+They are also a major economic driver for the region, supporting hundreds of healthy well- paying jobs, generating more than $100 million annually to local economies for more than 60,000 people.
 Humans lucky enough to call this place home are uniquely connected to salmon, with over 80 per cent of Skeena residents reporting that they interact with wild salmon in any given year.
 We have much work to do, applying science to monitor impacts, designing new governance systems, and protecting critical habitat, but we think it’s worth it.
-If we get it right for salmon, we get it right for ourselves, and our kids and our future.
+If we get it right for salmon, we get it right for ourselves, our kids and our grandkids.

 Where hope resides